Last Mardi Gras started innocently enough, with Sarah and I clinking shot glasses together at a dive bar in Northeast DC.

 “Nah.
 I’m just doing my own thing.”

 I considered that for a moment.
 Some half-formulated thought about the state of the economy floated through my alcohol marinated brain.
 Wasn’t everyone just trying to get by, after all?
-How could I fault this man for doing what was necessary?
+How could I fault this man for taking the initiative and becoming his own boss?
 It must’ve been tragically difficult, I thought, to be a taxi service without any affiliation with an actual taxi service.

 I ended up in the backseat congratulating him on his heroic entrepreneurship.